jpilla/aws-rag-pipeline/README.md

 <a name="footnote-1"></a>

-¹ **"Production-like," not "production ready"** Many production-grade features are intentionally omitted (HTTPS, authentication, rate limiting, comprehensive test coverage, ECS task autoscaling, OpenAPI specs, bulletproof logging and monitoring, etc.)—I've done those at work.
+¹ **"Production-like," not "production ready"** Many production-grade features are intentionally omitted (HTTPS, auth(z&n), rate limiting, comprehensive test coverage, ECS task autoscaling, OpenAPI specs, bulletproof logging and monitoring, etc.)—I've done those at work.
 I've asked AI tools to show me how this stuff basically looks in the tech stack I'm using, and I'm content to leave it there for now.

 <a name="footnote-2"></a>

 ² **Yes, ECS, not EKS.** I'm no infrastructure expert, but I've seen and heard about migrations to EKS taking an eternity.
-I've heard tons of people complain about how hard it is just to get one service to talk to another service.
+I've heard tons of people complain about how hard it is just to get one service to talk to another service in EKS.
 Where possible, my philosophy is to embrace off-the-shelf AWS native tools.
 ECS seems far simpler and totally AWS native, and makes it quite easy to orchestrate containers and get services talking to each other—seems to give about 80% of the value of Kubernetes with 20% of the pain for simple backend services.
 Of course, I believe EKS can be great with support from a killer platform team.

 <a name="footnote-3"></a>